CBMW/C/README.md

 # C Programming Projects

-Welcome to my repository where I'm learning and experimenting with **C programming** through various projects!
-This repository will serve as a collection of code snippets, tools, and projects developed as I dive deeper into the world of **C**.
+Welcome to my repository where I'm learning and experimenting with **C programming** through various projects.

 ---